apaladiychuk/cognix/docs/connectors.md

 }
 ```

-scoup
+- channel : name of channel for analyzing
+- recursive :  false - scan only given folder , true - scan nested folders
+- token : OAuth token for access to ```one drive```
+- files :
+  - folder : optional, folder name for scanning
+  - recursive :  false - scan only given folder , true - scan nested folders

+#### scope for oauth service

+ - ChannelMessage.Read.All
+ - Chat.Read Chat.ReadBasic
  - Team.ReadBasic.All
  - TeamSettings.Read.All
-- TeamSettings.ReadWrite.All
  - ChannelSettings.Read.All
  - Channel.ReadBasic.All
  - Group.Read.All
  - Directory.Read.All
--
-- ChannelSettings.ReadWrite.All
-- Group.ReadWrite.All
-- Directory.ReadWrite.All

-- channel : name of channel for analyzing
-- recursive :  false - scan only given folder , true - scan nested folders
-- token : OAuth token for access to ```one drive```